mcfletch/2daypython/lessonplan.rst

     3.141592653589793
     >>> label = "irrational, 'eh"
     >>> label2 = 'count "this"'
-    >>> label3 = '''python has these too'''
+    >>> label3 = '''python has these too\n'''
     >>> label4 = """but they are just a different way to write the same thing"""
     >>> print label, label2, label3, label4
     irrational, 'eh count "this" python has these too but they are just a different way to write the same thing
     >>> print label + label2
     irrational, 'ehcount "this"
     >>> None # doesn't show up